aloukikjoshi/tasklightboard/README.md

 ### 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the **Apache License 2.0**.
+See the full license text [here](https://github.com/aloukikjoshi/tasklightboard/blob/main/LICENSE).

 ### 💬 Contact